Tesla Supercharger: North America

 The first Superchargers in the world opened in 2012 in the United States, with the company initially focusing on high-traffic corridors.
 The first six stations enabled travel between Los Angeles, San Francisco, Lake Tahoe in California and Las Vegas, Nevada.
 Soon after, two stations were installed along Interstate 95 in Connecticut and Delaware, enabling trips between Boston, New York and Washington, DC.
 By mid-July 2013, 15 stations were open across the United States.
 In October 2013, Tesla announced that the entire West Coast was opened along Interstate 5 and US Route 101.
 In January 2014, the first coast-to-coast corridor was completed: from Los Angeles to Chicago via South Dakota, then to New York City.

 Supercharging stations were available in Canada along Ontario Highway 401 and Quebec Autoroute 20 corridor between Toronto and Montreal by 2014.

 As of January 2025, the United States (including Alaska, Hawaii and Puerto Rico) has over 2,500 Supercharging sites with nearly 30,000 stalls, more than any other nation in the world.
-Canada has 236 sites and Mexico has 35.
-Some stations have many stalls - the Barstow site has 120 stalls, Harris Ranch has 98 stalls, and the Lost Hills, California site has 164 stalls on a relatively small 1.5 MW grid connection with 11 MW onsite solar and 39 MWh battery.
+Canada has 236 sites and Mexico has 38.
+Some stations have many stalls – the Barstow, California site has 120 stalls, Harris Ranch, California has 98 stalls, and the Lost Hills, California site has 164 stalls on a relatively small 1.5 MW grid connection with 11 MW onsite solar and 39 MWh battery.

 South America

 In October 2024, Tesla opened its first South American Superchargers in Chile.
 As of January 2025, the country has two Supercharging sites.

+In November 2025, Tesla announced the opening of the first Supercharger in Colombia, located in Medellín.